talwrii/plugin-repl/README.md

 ![demo](demo.gif)

 # Installation
+Plugin REPL is available from within Obsidian as a [community plugin](https://obsidian.md/plugins?id=plugin-repl).

+Alternatively, you can manually install Plugin REPL:

 In your vault, there should be a `.obsidian/plugins` directory.
 You can clone this repo into that directory and then run the following to build the plugin: